 The Agriculture Ministers’ Forum (AGMIN) facilitates collaboration between the Australian, state and territory and New Zealand governments on portfolio issues of national significance.

-AGMIN membership comprises ministers with portfolio responsibility for primary industries (including fisheries and forestry) and is chaired by the Minister for Agriculture and Water Resources.
+AGMIN membership comprises ministers with portfolio responsibility for primary industries (including fisheries and forestry) and is chaired by the minister.
 An AGMIN communiqué outlining key discussion points is often published after meetings.

 The Agriculture Senior Officials Committee (AGSOC) focuses on portfolio issues of national significance that require joint collaboration and, where appropriate, progresses issues to AGMIN.